BradleyChatha/jcli/README.md

 The last parameter is simply a description.

-An example of the help text is shown in the [Running your program](#running-your-program) section, which demonstrates why you should be provide a name to positional arguments.
+An example of the help text is shown in the [Running your program](#running-your-program) section, which demonstrates why you should provide a name to positional arguments.

 ## Registering commands